Eligibility for a parking permit is not transferable.

 Any eligible Indiana University student, who expects to operate a motor vehicle on university property - including fraternity and sorority property - must register that vehicle the first day the automobile is driven on university property or prior to bringing a vehicle to campus.
 There is no grace period for registration of vehicles and acquisition of university permits.

-A parking permit is an annual permit covering either the period from September 1 - August 31 (E, F, bicycle or motorcycle permits) or the period from July 1 - June 30 (A, C and Disabled permits).
+A parking permit is an annual permit covering either the period from September 1 - August 31 (ST, Evening, bicycle or motorcycle permits) or the period from July 1 - June 30 (A, C and Disabled permits).
 Permit fees are established each year by the IU Transportation Policy Advisory Committee and are based on the cost to maintain the parking facilities.
 These prices may increase annually.

 The permit registrant is responsible for notifying Parking Operations of any change of status (i.e. employee resigns and is admitted as student) or of vehicle ownership or license plate within five (5) business days.
 Should the change affect your permit eligibility, you will be informed of the required modification and fee (if any).
 Registrants are responsible for removing the university permit if their vehicle is sold or the registrant's affiliation with the university is ended.